MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/clustering-requirements.md

   >[!IMPORTANT]
   >HBAs and multipath I/O software can be version-sensitive.
 Work closely with your hardware vendor to choose the correct adapters, firmware, and software that are compatible with your system's version of Windows Server.
 Network Interface Card (NIC) adapters, drivers, and firmware must exactly match for Switch Embedded Teaming (SET) to function properly in all cluster nodes.

 - Use Storage Spaces.
-If you're planning to deploy serial-attached SCSI (SAS) clustered storage you've configured using Storage Spaces, make sure you read the requuirements in [Deploy Clustered Storage Spaces](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj822937(v%3dws.11)).
+If you're planning to deploy serial-attached SCSI (SAS) clustered storage you've configured using Storage Spaces, make sure you read the requirements in [Deploy Clustered Storage Spaces](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/jj822937(v%3dws.11)).

 ## Related content